taneishi/LeukemiaClustering/README.md

 In the case of CML, this was the tyrosine kinase inhibitor *imatinib*, an early example of a *molecularly targeted drug*.

 In general, when genotypes based on gene expressions share certain features with the patient's phenotypes, these features are considered to be the representation of the disease-associated genes.
-Based on this idea, *Golub et al.* proposed in 1999 to classify diseases based on gene expression levels as features[1].
+Based on this idea, *Golub et al.* proposed in 1999 to classify diseases based on gene expression levels as features[Golub].

 The process of determining the association between gene expressions and phenotypes is essentially *unsupervised* or *self-supervised learning*.
 Here, we use one of the basic methods of unsupervised learning, *clustering*, to classify the phenotypes of patients based on gene expression levels.